skyfe79/Awesome/README.md

 - [RPG](https://github.com/felixmo/RPG) - A simple demo of a game with a tiled map built using the cocos2d engine.
 - [Moving-MKAnnotationView](https://github.com/100grams/Moving-MKAnnotationView) - An implementation of a moving map annotation using iOS MapKit and QuartzCore.
 - [KKLibrary](https://github.com/kolinkrewinkel/KKLibrary) - iOS Framework.
-- [ColorPicker](https://github.com/Thallius/ColorPicker) - A powerful color picker for all iOs devices
 - [HGPageScrollView](https://github.com/100grams/HGPageScrollView) - UIScrollView for iPhone with horizontal paging like mobile Safari tabs
 - [JJGWebView](https://github.com/geerlingguy/JJGWebView) - UIWebView class and example implementation for iOS Applications
 - [MTZoomWindow](https://github.com/myell0w/MTZoomWindow) - A UIWindow that can be used to zoom in a specific UIView and displays it fullscreen